-Many marketers think newsletters are dead, but I disagree.
+Many people think newsletters are dead, but I disagree.

-They’re not dead, per se.
-What they are is evolving.
-Evolving to accommodate the rapidly changing way people consume digital content.
-The one-size-fits-all news dump that contains a smorgasbord of news about your business and is sent to everyone on your subscriber list is definitely gone.
+They’re evolving.
+The one-size-fits-all news dump about your business that gets sent to everyone on your subscriber list is definitely gone (RIP).

-Now, newsletters are thoughtfully segmented, education-driven emails with reader-focused content.
-The goods one anyway, and I’ll share a few examples in a moment.
+Now newsletters are thoughtfully curated emails designed to educate and delight readers (the goods one anyway, and I’ll share a few examples in a moment).

-The best newsletters keep self-promotion to a minimum, and instead, share educational or entertainment content that is valuable to readers.
+The best newsletters keep self-promotion to a minimum, and instead, share educational or entertaining content that is valuable to readers.

 It’s probably apparent by now, but newsletters are not direct sales tools.
 They’re not really even for starting conversations with customers.
 Newsletters are for sharing information, establishing credibility, and raising awareness of a brand.
 These components heavily influence purchasing intent, but the actual sale happens elsewhere.

-I know this sounds hard.
-You’re a business, you gotta sell stuff.
+I know.
+You’re a business.
+You gotta sell stuff.
 I get it.
 But a newsletter is for building leads over time, not hard-selling strangers.

 People like to read things written by people, not companies.
 Make your newsletter sound human, or at least like your brand.
 Give it style, personality, a point of view.
 Make it something people can’t read anywhere else because it’s unique.
 If a reader feels like he or she is communicating with a person, he or she is more likely to have an emotional (read: connected and engaged) response.

 Ok, now let’s put all of the above together and let it marinate by examining a few newsletters that work.